CupNoodles27/DRG-Tips-and-Tricks/README.md

 * The shield generator gives 50% damage reduction to anyone inside, which can reduce fall damage.
 It also forces bugs to leave it (except shellbacks, trawlers, and patrol bots), and blocks projectiles from the outside, including allied projectiles.

 * If you have the coilgun's damage resistance upgrade, you can still get the damage resistance buff if you hold the fire button while reloading or out of ammo.
 This does not work with the autocannon's damage resistance upgrade.

+* On the coilgun there is a way to have the damage resistance buff on at all times, even when not using the coilgun.
+To do this, take Controlled Magnetic Flow + Defence Enhancement + Triple Tech Chambers, then go into a mission, fully charge a shot, and fire the two residual shots.
+This effect lasts until you use the coilgun again, but doing the same trick will keep it going.
+This is definitely a bug, but it has been around for a while at this point.

 * Gunner has an armor upgrade that gives 50% explosive resistance, which makes him unexpectedly tanky against bulk detonators, dreadnought slams, and C4.